niyas6161/Wheat-Disease-Prediction/README.md

-# Wheat-Disease-Prediction
-In my latest project on wheat disease prediction, I utilized two models: a custom Convolutional Neural Network  and the pre-trained Xception model.
-The dataset included 4 classes, each with 1111 images.
-After completing preprocessing and data augmentation, the CNN outperformed Xception in training.
-The final model chosen for predictions is the CNN.
+Wheat Disease Prediction Project

+This project focuses on predicting wheat diseases using deep learning models.
+The dataset consists of 4 classes of wheat diseases, with each class containing 1111 images.
+Key Features

+    Data Preprocessing: Includes data augmentation and simple processing steps to enhance model performance.
+    Models Used:
+        Convolutional Neural Network (CNN): Trained from scratch.
+        Pretrained Xception Model: Utilized for transfer learning.

+After extensive training and evaluation, the CNN model outperformed the Xception model and was selected for the final predictions.
+Repository Contents

+    Data Preprocessing Scripts: Code for data augmentation and preprocessing.
+    Model Training Scripts: Implementation of both CNN and Xception models.
+    Evaluation Metrics: Comparison of model performance.
+    Final Prediction Script: Code for making predictions using the trained CNN model.